samirosman/squircleart.github.io/_posts/2017-2-10-the-essense-of-animation-nodes-preface.md

 {% include note.html content="Make sure to have installed git first ." %}

 * Install numpy python module from your package manager or Pip or other methods if you don't have it.

+{% include note.html content="At the time of making this series, ANimation nodes 1.6 was used" %}